La Marcha De La Puebla: Heroes Not Villains

 Presented by: La Cultura Del Mundo

 This movement was led by youth.
 La Cultura Del Mundo was founded by Cesar Vasquez during his freshman year (2023) and served over 600 youth with different teams across the Central Coast, ranging from middle schoolers to college students.
-Over the past 3 years, we managed over $13,000 of grant funding.

 How you can support ongoing efforts: